ZeissS/velrok.github.io/source/_posts/2013-07-13-clojure-ggetting-started.markdown

 You see we use all the constructs we have learned so far here.
 If called with one argument we call the same function giving it a initial sum value of 0.
-The `(if (zero? n))` check if our cancellation condition, otherwise we to a tail recursion passing it the new sum and a decreased value of n.
+The `(if (zero? n))` checks for our cancellation condition, if false we do a tail recursion passing it the new sum and a decreased value of n.

-## Setting Up you Editor

-### vim

-- fireplace.vim
-- rainbow parens

-## Structuring Code

-- files and how they correspond to namespaces
-- how to include stuff (use / require / import)

 ## Testing